Freeland, Story lead Rockies to 4-0 win over Brewers

 Freeland (3-4) kept the Brewers in check the night after they had battered Rockies' pitchers in an 11-10 win in 10 innings.
 He gave up four hits in 6 1/3 innings, striking out six and walking four while helping Colorado snap a three-game losing streak.

+Rockies manager Bud Black said he noted a collective effort by the team to put Friday night's defeat behind them and move forward.

+"I think this team has a great ability to turn the page, to come ready to play the next day fresh and to get after it with a clear mind," Black said.
+"I'm proud of the way these guys bounced back and Kyle set the tone, obviously."

-Story put together his first multihomer game of the season, hitting both off Brent Suter (2-3), who pitched a day ahead of his scheduled start after Chase Anderson was scratched hours before he was to take the mound because of a stomach illness.
+Story did his part, too, putting together his first multihomer game of the season, hitting both off Brent Suter (2-3), who pitched a day ahead of his scheduled start after Chase Anderson was scratched hours before he was to take the mound because of a stomach illness.

+"My command was OK," Suter said.
+"With off-speed, it wasn't great today.
+Fastball command was probably below average.
+He (Story) got a hold of some mistakes and took care of them.
+That was the difference in the game."

 Suter, whose fifth inning double stood out as the Brewers' only extra-base hit, went five innings and allowed four runs and seven hits.
 He struck out two and walked one.